samsuh/2025-learnings/README.md

       - REDIS_PORT=6379
 ```
 we will use an nginx server to distinguish http requests to the client or to the server based on requests to "/" or "/api/". `default.conf` is where we'll add settings to an nginx image.
-there will be an upstream server (server behind nginx) at client:3000 (default CRA port) and server:5000(we set default port for express server listening on 5000).
+there will be an upstream server (server behind nginx) at client:3000 (default CRA port) and server:5000(we set default port for express server listening on 5000) "client" and "server" are what we called the service names in docker-compose.yml